Typee-Language/Typee/develoment-framework.md

-# Project Typhon - Development environment recommendations
+# Project Typee - Development environment recommendations

 For the ones who would like to contribute, or the ones who would like to get access and modify code files by their own, here are the few recommendations we